-If you have been dismissed within the last 21 days and were employed for a minimum employment period of six months (or 12 months for employees of a small business) you may be eligible to make an unfair dismissal claim in the Fair Work Commission.
-If you are successful in your claim, you can ask to be reinstated to your former position or receive financial compensation for lost income.
+If you have been dismissed within the last 21 days and were employed for a minimum employment period of six months (or 12 months for small business employees), you may be eligible to make an unfair dismissal claim in the Fair Work Commission.
+Unfair dismissal is a complex area of law but the lawyers at Jewell Hancock Employment Lawyers are here to help.

 An unfair dismissal claim is an allegation by an employee that their dismissal was harsh, unjust or unreasonable.
-This might be the case if there was no valid reason for the dismissal that related to performance or conduct or that dismissal was a disproportionate response.
+This might be the case if there was no valid reason for the dismissal that related to performance or conduct or if the dismissal was a disproportionate response.

 A dismissal might also be harsh, unjust or unreasonable if your employer did not follow a fair process when effecting the dismissal.
 For example, your employer may have failed to properly notify you of the proposed reasons for the dismissal or may have denied you a reasonable opportunity to respond before the decision to dismiss had been made.

 Even in cases of serious misconduct or unsatisfactory performance, the Commission may find that, although there was a valid reason for the dismissal, the dismissal was harsh because it was a disproportionate response.

 Strict time limits apply to unfair dismissal applications, so contact us today to arrange a no-obligation confidential discussion with one of our experienced lawyers.

 If you think you have been unfairly dismissed, it is important to obtain legal advice as quickly as possible.
 There are several complexities to the unfair dismissal jurisdiction in the Fair Work Commission, and you only have one opportunity to pursue your claim.
 An experienced unfair dismissal lawyer will usually be able to provide you with advice and representation throughout the proceedings and ensure that you receive the best possible outcome in the circumstances.

 Who can make an unfair dismissal claim?